amooma/rails-4.2-book/README.md

 Ruby guru after reading it but you'll understand the basic ideas and that is important.

-Please follow my Twitter account at https://twitter.com/wintermeyer for updates about Ruby on Rails.
+Please do not hesitate to contact me if you need Ruby on Rails training or consulting.

-I'm always thankful for feedback by e-mail (stefan.wintermeyer@amooma.de) and any good rating on Amazon helps to pave the road for a 5.0 version.
+I'm always thankful for feedback by e-mail (stefan.wintermeyer@amooma.de) or Twitter (https://twitter.com/wintermeyer).
+And any good rating on Amazon helps paving the road to a 5.0 version.

 Have fun with Ruby on Rails!